effekseer/docs_tool/source/en/MaterialToolReference/index.rst

 You can specify the final output value.

-In the output, you can set the type of lighting.
+In the output, you can spefiy the type of lighting.

-Currently, there are Lit and Unlit lighting.
+There are Lit and Unlit lighting.
 If you specify Lit, it will be affected by the light source.
 If you specify Unlit, the entered value is displayed.